-Cleaning out the DVR, I scored a double feature with these two suspense horror films that aren’t totally original but mix things up just enough near the end to be worth a watch if you’re a fan of similar movies.
+Cleaning out the DVR, I scored a double feature with Body and The Forest, two suspense horror films that aren’t totally original but mix things up just enough near the end to be worth a watch if you’re a fan of similar movies.

 Christmas home invasion with a twist!
 Body is nice and short (75 minutes), and the cast of girls is great – Helen Rogers (V/H/S, The Sacrament), Alexander Turshen (Piranha Sharks), and Lauren Molina (ABCs of Death 2).
 They play a trio of bored girls that decides to sneak into the mansion of a rich uncle while he’s away.
 But when someone unexpectedly enters the house, the startled girls accidentally knock him down the stairs.
 Now faced with the moral dilemma of what to do about the body, they dig themselves deeper and deeper into a web of lies to cover up the truth.